Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/writing_the_new_strategy.rst

 --------

 There are a couple of things that need to be created in a strategy.py file.
-Let us take a look at the :code:`TitForTat` class (located in the :code:`axelrod/strategies/titfortat.py` file)::
+Let us take a look at the :class:`TitForTat
+<axelrod.strategies.titfortat.TitForTat>` class (located in the
+:code:`axelrod/strategies/titfortat.py` file)::

     class TitForTat(Player):